cph-sodas/cph-sodas.github.io/docs/server/index.md

 We have also collected some general [tips & tricks](/server/tips) for working with the server and Linux.

-!!! note

-    We will have a workshop at SODAS on 08-11-2024 at 13:00, where we will go through the guide and try to answer your questions.

 ## What's new?

 Compared to the old server, there are _three main differences_: